Chuo-ku Tourism Association Official Blog

 jugatuz000.jpg

-Juugatsuzakura (October cherry tree) is a plant belonging to the genus Rosaceae family, and is a horticultural variety of Kohigan in the series of Edhigan.
+Jugatsuzakura (October cherry tree) is a plant belonging to the family Rosaceae, a horticultural variety of Kohigan in the family of Edhigan.

 jugatuz003.JPG

-Naturally, the next oshima cherry is not blooming
+Naturally, the neighboring oshima cherry is not blooming

 jugatuz004.JPG

-The passerby stopped with a considerable probability and was taking pictures with a smartphone.
+A passerby stopped with quite a chance and took a picture with a smartphone.

 jugatuz001.JPG

-It was also interesting that the person who checked the name of the tree hung on the trunk looked like "I see."
+It was interesting to see the person who checked the name of the tree hung on the trunk look like "I see".